ModelValidationProgram/EasternOysterEnvData/README.md

 - One color for both salinity and temp data
 - "P" for whole-genome samples we have
 - "C" for sites to collect from based on collaborator info
-- See if we can add information on general salinity (<15ppt, 15-25, or >25) for the bouy
+- See if we can add information on:
+  -  general salinity (<15ppt, 15-25, or >25) for the bouy
+  - website link for bouy data
+  - use "datasource" as name in map

 # What we want to calculate for each dataset